-So, should you choose cheap or expensive sim racing shifters?
-In terms of overall features, longevity and quality, sim racing shifters on the more expensive side of the price spectrum are the best choice.
+Cheap sim racing shifters don’t tend to last as long as more expensive ones, as they’re generally made with more plastic than metal, and they offer less immersion too.
+In terms of features, longevity and quality, sim racing shifters on the expensive side of the price spectrum are the best choice.

 It goes without saying that all parts of your sim racing rig are pretty crucial, considering how everything works together to provide a realistic driving experience, but without the shifter you’ll really be missing a key part of that realism.